OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/batch/batch-dotnet-get-started.md

     await batchClient.JobOperations.TerminateJobAsync(jobId, successMessage);

-    // All tasks have reached the "Completed" state, however, this does not
+    // All tasks have reached hello "Completed" state, however, this does not
     // guarantee all tasks completed successfully.
 Here we further check each task's
-    // ExecutionInfo property to ensure that it did not encounter a failure
+    // ExecutionInfo property tooensure that it did not encounter a failure
     // or return a non-zero exit code.

-    // Update the detail level to populate only the task id and executionInfo
+    // Update hello detail level toopopulate only hello task id and executionInfo
     // properties.
-We refresh the tasks below, and need only this information for
+We refresh hello tasks below, and need only this information for
     // each task.
     detail.SelectClause = "id, executionInfo";

     foreach (CloudTask task in tasks)
     {
-        // Populate the task's properties with the latest info from the Batch service await task.RefreshAsync(detail);
+        // Populate hello task's properties with hello latest info from hello Batch service await task.RefreshAsync(detail);

         if (task.ExecutionInformation.Result == TaskExecutionResult.Failure)
         {
-            // A task with failure information set indicates there was a problem with the task.
-It is important to note that
+            // A task with failure information set indicates there was a problem with hello task.
+It is important toonote that
-            // the task's state can be "Completed," yet still have encountered a failure.
+            // hello task's state can be "Completed," yet still have encountered a failure.

             allTasksSuccessful = false;

             Console.WriteLine("WARNING: Task [{0}] encountered a failure: {1}", task.Id, task.ExecutionInformation.FailureInformation.Message);
             if (task.ExecutionInformation.ExitCode != 0)
             {
-                // A non-zero exit code may indicate that the application executed by the task encountered an error
+                // A non-zero exit code may indicate that hello application executed by hello task encountered an error
                 // during execution.
 As not every application returns non-zero on failure by default (e.g. robocopy),
                 // your implementation of error checking may differ from this example.